HMilbradt/harrison/src/pages/blog/5-tips-for-bcit-computer-systems-graduates.md

 description: >-
   One year ago, I remember walking out of my teams project presentation and thinking "Okay, now what?".
-In this post, I'm going to share some great tips for keeping yourself at the head of the graduating pack, and how to keep progressing in your role as an engineer.
+In this post, I'm going to share some great tips for keeping yourself at the head of the graduating pack.
 featuredpost: false
 featuredimage: /img/bcit-logo.jpeg
 tags: